Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 awakening, hope - pleasure and tension, fear - displeasure and tension.

-12. I. M. Sechenov is considered the founder of Russian scientific psychology (1829-1905).
-In his book Reflexes of the Brain (1863), the basic psychological processes receive a physiological interpretation.
-Their scheme is the same as that of reflexes: they originate in an external influence, continue with central nervous activity and end with a response activity - movement, deed, speech.
-With this interpretation, Sechenov made an attempt to “pull out” psychology from the circle of the inner world of man.
-However, the specificity of psychic reality was underestimated in comparison with its physiological basis, the role of cultural and historical factors in the formation and development of the human psyche was not taken into account.
+12. I.M.
+Sechenov is considered the founder of Russian scientific psychology (1829-1905).
+In his book “Reflexes of the Brain” (1863), basic psychological processes receive a physiological interpretation.
+Their scheme is the same as that of reflexes: they originate in external influence, continue with central nervous activity and end with response activity - movement, action, speech.
+With this interpretation, Sechenov attempted to “snatch” psychology from the circle of man’s inner world.
+However, the specificity of mental reality was underestimated in comparison with its physiological basis, and the role of cultural and historical factors in the formation and development of the human psyche was not taken into account.

-13. Behavioral approach.
+13. Behaviorist approach.

-The main disadvantage of behaviorism is the underestimation of the complexity of human mental activity, the convergence of the psyche of animals and humans, ignoring the processes of consciousness, creativity, and self-determination of the individual.
+The main disadvantage of behaviorism is the underestimation of the complexity of human mental activity, the rapprochement of the psyche of animals and humans, ignoring the processes of consciousness, creativity, and self-determination of the individual.

 Psychological concepts